 We thank lead corporate sponsor Braman Motorcars Palm Beach & Jupiter for their multi-year commitment which helped us double the size of the original exhibit, as well as, the amount of behind-the-scenes space for tiger housing.

-Their ongoing support of the health and wellness, education, and daily operations of the four Malayan tigers that call Palm Beach Zoo home, is pivotal in helping us expand our role as Malayan tiger ambassadors.
+Their ongoing support of the health and wellness, education, and daily operations of the three Malayan tigers that call Palm Beach Zoo home, is pivotal in helping us expand our role as Malayan tiger ambassadors.

 The Malayan tiger (Panthera tigris jacksoni) inhabits the southern and central parts of the Malay Peninsula.
 It has been classified as Critically Endangered by IUCN; this population probably has fewer than 250 mature breeding individuals.